 Admissions

 The number of intended nursery admissions for the year commencing 1st September 2025 will be 30.
-All in year admissions are organised by the schools admissions department.
+All in year Nursery admissions are organised by the schools admissions department.

 To Apply please use the following link: